TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 1. Every node has at most two parent nodes.
 Every node can have any number of children.
 2. Horizontally, all nodes are split into layers.
 Every node has a layer.
 3. Every edge connects two nodes of adjacent layers.
-   That's not true in all cases, but I don't plan to support it even in the future.
+   That's not true in all cases, but I don't plan to support it in the future either.
 4. Edges do not cross - this constraint is added by me.

 The last property is not true by default.
-If we try to include **all** people on the big-enough graph and render all of them at the same time, we will eventually have edges crossing.
+If we try to include **all** people on the big-enough graph and render them all at the same time, we will eventually have edges crossing.
 In some cases, it's just not possible to render all nodes without edges crossing.

-But keep in mind that I don't set out to render all nodes at the same time.
+But keep in mind that I don't set out to render all nodes at once.
-My goal is to give the user the ability to construct any graph they have in mind.
+My goal is to let the user construct any graph they have in mind.
 So, it is okay if I forbid edges crossing.
 Interactivity solves this limitation perfectly :wink:.